suryapaul01/ifinderpro/README.md

 # Telegram ID Finder Bot

-A Telegram bot that helps users find Telegram IDs for users, channels, groups, and bots.
+we are now making A Telegram bot that helps users find Telegram IDs for users, channels, groups, and bots.

 ## Features